Skip to content

 What to do

-• Run a DoxxScan to map every link between your emails, phone numbers, handles, and real identity, then complete the no-subscription cleanup of exposed records.
+• Run a DoxxScan to map every link between your emails, phone numbers, handles, and real identity, then complete the cleanup of exposed records.

 • Rotate any password you used at Bradley Law anywhere else it appears, replace it with a unique passphrase, and enable two-factor authentication through an authenticator app rather than text messages.